vtam3501/Flash-website/README.md

 ## About our Website

 ### Ontology:
-	This flash-website is aiming to introduce three studnets form the University of Rochester who are both interested in the web design area.
-They all have different interests, and all try their best to explore their life with different prosibility.
+	This flash-website is aiming to introduce three studnets from the University of Rochester who are all interested in the web design area and are from the East Coast.

 ### Taxonomy:
-	We start each person's initial website by the "Breif Introducution part"
+	We start each person's initial website by the "Brief Introduction part"

 ### Choreography: